BusinessIntegrations/BusinessIntegrations.github.io/index.md

 On Github we will be publishing repos of Orchard CMS modules, both third-party ones that we use frequently that we have adapted or modified to our own ends, or that we've written ourselves.

+## Site Essentials
+We've compiled a list of modules that we've worked on [here](~/SiteEssentials.html) that forms the core of our standard modules we enable for any new site.

 ## Approach
 We maintain a variety of private git repos (custom and cloned) outside of github and these are where we manage our code, creating branches for bugs and new features etc.